netspark/dotnet-cli-tools/Netspark.CleanArchitecture.Scaffold/README.md

 # Netspark.CleanArchitecture.Scaffolder
-This is a dotnet tool for generating clean architecture commands and queries along with respective unit test stubs.
+This is a dotnet tool for generating clean architecture commands, queries controllers along with respective unit and integration test stubs.

 ## CLI Options
 ```